Sunday between 2 and 8 October, Year B

 the God of Abraham and Moses,

-the God who always is and always was.
+the unchanging God who always is and always was.

-We also come to a God who constantly changes everything,
+But we come also to a God who constantly changes everything:

-but then came to live in us, his living temples.
+before coming to live in each of us, his living temples.

 We come to a ceaseless, restless God and say

-in our hearts, in our church, in our world.
+in our hearts, in our church, in this world.

-and we ask you to bring that change to our world today.
+and we ask you to bring that same change to our world today.

 that leave our world blighted by unequal distribution of wealth,

-torn and shaken by wars for control of resources,
+torn and shaken by wars for control of diminishing resources,

-shamed by treatment of the weak, the needy, the voiceless.
+shamed by mistreatment of the weak, the vulnerable and the voiceless.

-We ask you to bless all who work to bring justice
+We ask that you will give strength to all who work to bring justice

-and to give us a desire to make a difference ourselves.
+and give us a burning desire to make our own difference.